kevinnilson/WebComponents4Kids/notes_for_oscon_workshop.md

 1. Press "Start" and type 'cmd'
 2. cd C:\Users\Lab\Desktop\polymer-starter-kit-light-1.0.2\app

-*Be sure to click the Chrome Dev Editor and not Chrome*

 Start the web server by typing the below commands in Command Prompt